Therapy that is holistic, culturally attuned & trauma conscious

 Licensed Clinical Social Worker (#128351) in California

-Master’s in Social Welfare with a focus on Adult Health and Well-being Across the Lifespan, a Certificate in Aging, from the University of California, Berkeley
+Master’s in Social Welfare with a focus on Adult Health and Well-being Across the Lifespan, University of California, Berkeley

-Bachelor of Arts in Public Relations with a Minor in Social Work from Pepperdine University
+Bachelor of Arts in Public Relations with a Minor in Social Work, Pepperdine University

 We start by getting curious—about what you’re struggling with right now, what your biggest worries are, and how to help with immediate stress.
 I bring a holistic lens—paying attention to not just your thoughts, but your body, environment, and lifestyle.
 Together, we explore what practical shifts we can make to reduce the things you can control, so then I can help you deal with the things you cannot.